-With more monkeys than people, Costa Rica offers a range of biologically diverse tourism from volcanoes and rain forests, to gorgeous, resort-worthy beaches.
+With more monkeys than people, Costa Rica offers eco-friendly tourism from volcanoes and rain forests, to gorgeous, resort-worthy beaches.
 Whether you’re a nature lover, adventure seeker, or eco-tourism enthusiast, there’s something for everyone in Costa Rica.

 Below you find information on where to go, what to see, how to get around, and what not to miss when visiting Costa this gem of Central America.